VALERE91/UsefulCPPLib/README.md

 ## Core guidelines

 - [microsoft GSL](https://github.com/microsoft/GSL) : a must have in any modern project.
-I support the core guideline of C++ what is THE reference.
+It supports the C++ core guideline what is THE reference.

 ## String